African Exspression

 The "People Thieves" with guns and cannons fought the Africans armed with bows and arrows, winning and chaining them.
 They transported the Africans to distant lands to grow cash crops.

 Media: Acrylic, Pen, Collage on hand made paper.
-Framed.

 Size: 59cm x 77cm (Framed).